All Episodes

 They're upset because I have the audacity to properly describe this as a regime.

-The uh fight to power, Isley Brothers.
+The fight to power, Isley Brothers.

-Chris Matthews doesn't like the word regime, but he also said in a country of free, fair elections.
+Chris Matthews doesn't like the word regime, but he also said, in a country of free, fair elections.

-When you regime supporters were attacking that election.
+Chris, you mean like 2000 when you regime supporters were attacking that election.

-And then the White House escalates the fight with Karzai in a fraudulent election there that we are responsible for, according to Karzai, as uh as you did with Bibi, as you did with Honduras.
+And then the White House escalates the fight with Karzai in a fraudulent election there that we are responsible for, according to Karzai, as you did with Bibi, as you did with Honduras.

 This regime is taking action against traditional friends and allies.